medical repatriation within Germany

 Katrin Straub

-An accident or serious illness far from home in Germany quickly raises the question of a medical repatriation.
-But who bears the often considerable costs for the transfer?
-This article sheds light on the complex regulations surrounding medical repatriation within Germany and provides you with clear recommendations for action.
+An accident or a serious illness far from home in Germany quickly raises the question of medical repatriation.
+But who bears the often considerable costs of the transfer?
+This article sheds light on the complex rules for medical repatriation within Germany and gives you clear recommendations for action.

 The topic in brief and concise terms